witnessmenow/ESP32-Cheap-Yellow-Display/README.md

 A collection of examples demonstrating how to use the different features of the CYD, this is a good place to get started.
 [Check them out here.](/Examples/Basics)

+There is also a very simple example [for the CYD2U here](https://github.com/SzymonPriv/CydExample) showing how to use:
+- TFT_eSPI for display
+- XPT2046_Touchscreen for touch
+- TFT_eWidget for buttons

 ### Alternative Display Libraries

 The basics examples are based on the TFT_eSPI display library, but the CYD also works with other display libraries too.
 Here is some example code if you prefer to use an alternative Arduino library.
 [Check them out here.](/Examples/AlternativeLibraries)